kastldratza/kastldratza/README.md

 from bavaria :beers: who loves simplifying life with `automation` :robot:.

 ### Donations
 Feel free.
-However, if you want to support me and the development, I have some crypto addresses here.
+However, if you want to support me and my work, I have some crypto addresses here.

 name | address
 ------------ | -------------